alcantariel/ocp-java-17/Chapter 01/README.md

 First, we declare the type that we'll be creating, that is `Park`, and give the variable a name `p`.
 This gives Java a place to store a reference to the object.
 Then we write `new Park()` to create the object.

 Park() looks like a method since it is followed by parentheses.
-It's called a `constructor` which is a special type of method that creates a new object.
+It is called a `constructor` which is a special type of method that creates a new object.

 Defining a constructor: